 As their way of living evolved, they also began to adopt many of the culinary practices of their neighbours, integrating different spices and ingredients into their traditional norse food.

 The recipes and styles of cooking that followed this time period is what is now considered traditional Scandinavian food.

-Although many of these ancient Viking recipes are delicious in their own right, scandinavian food has continued to evolve and become even more delicious, while at the same time still pays homage to the ancient ways.
+Although many of ancient Viking recipes are delicious in their own right, Scandinavian food has continued to evolve and become even more delicious, while at the same time still pays homage to the ancient ways.